Autumn Colors - September hike in the Arctic Circle Sweden

 Day 2 - Kaskavagge

+The following day the weather where still very good besides some darker clouds hovering further into the mountains.
 It was still going upwards for the first 30-45min and the path was getting harder and harder to spot since the ground turns more rocky for every step.
-But I just followed the side of the mountain to my left, I knew at the end of it there should be an old reindeer keeping cabin I am aiming for.
-It took another few hours to get there but eventually I could see the cabin and took a well deserved rest in the location.
+But I just followed the side of the mountain to my left, I knew at the end of it there should be an old reindeer keeping cabin used by the Sami people.
+It took another few hours to get there but eventually I reached the cabin and took a well deserved rest and had lucnh.
 Its very flat and there grows no tress or bushes what so ever, it makes it very easy to aim for mountain peaks, from this point on I was aiming for the small peak called Vardu close to todays goal of Kaskavagge.
-The rocky ground is just getting worse and worse and after crossing some melt water from the glacier Darfalcohkka I stood in front of a huge pile of rocks, it most have been about 50-75m tall.
+The rocky ground is just getting worse and worse and after crossing some melt water from the glacier Darfalcohkka I stood in front of a huge pile of rocks, it must have been about 50-75m tall.
 I decided to climb it but a further notice to my self is to go around it !
-After passing by Vardu there is a steep decent down to the cabin of Kaskavagge.
+After passing Vardu there is a steep decent down to the cabin of Kaskavagge and i could feel my legs failing me being tired from jumping around on rocks all day.

-Normally this is an emergency shelter only but after 20km in rocky terrain I just had to sleep in the cabin, my energy was so low and I really underestimated the energy needed to cross Cievrracohkka.
+Normally this is an emergency shelter but after 20km in rocky terrain I just had to sleep in the cabin, my energy was so low and I really underestimated the energy needed to cross Cievrracohkka.

 Day 3 - Vistasvagge